 Missing a premium payment can also have an impact on your credit score.
 Insurance companies may report missed payments to credit bureaus, which can lower your credit score.
 A lower credit score can make it more challenging to obtain credit or loans in the future and may result in higher interest rates.

-It’s crucial to prioritize your insurance premium payments to avoid any negative impact on your credit score.
+Prioritizing your insurance premium payments is crucial to avoid negative impacts on your credit score.

 4. Reinstating Coverage